 City of Sanctuary Sheffield (COSS) is leading an exciting new initiative to create a Welcome Centre for asylum seekers and refugees.
-We’ll start moving into the premises on Chapel Walk in July 2017, so do drop by and say hello, ‘pay as you feel’ for a cup of tea or coffee, and watch this space for further developments.
+We have started moving into the premises on Chapel Walk, and hope to be ready to launch the first phase of operations by the end of September.
+Watch this space for further developments.

 The Welcome Centre will be a bright and vibrant place where asylum seekers and refugees can come for information, advice and support.
 It will be somewhere people feel safe, whatever their race, religion, sexuality, status, political opinion or mental or physical ability.

-It will be an open door through which new arrivals, including international students can come to chat, use a computer, have a cup of tea, read the paper, or simply sit and keep warm.
+It will be an open door through which new arrivals can come to chat, meet local people, use a computer, have a cup of tea, read the paper, or simply sit and keep warm.

 The need for such a place became urgent at the end of 2015 when Northern Refugee Centre ceased operating.
 COSS and partners commissioned a Needs Review which highlighted a gap in the city for a single place where asylum seekers could go when they need help.
 The review and a subsequent focus group of interested parties including asylum seekers and refugees found an additional need for somewhere destitute asylum seekers could go to keep warm, use a shower and just be themselves.